ranjankumar03/ranjankumar03/README.md

 My technical toolkit includes Java (up to version 21), Python, C++, multithreading, low-latency frameworks, Spring Boot, cloud platforms, and DevOps tools like Kubernetes and Jenkins.
 Beyond my technical contributions, I take pride in mentoring junior engineers, fostering collaborative teams, and ensuring seamless knowledge transfer.

-With a Master of Science in Artificial Intelligence & Machine Learning currently pursing from the University of Portsmouth and Bachelors in Computer Science and Engineering and multiple industry certifications, I bring both deep technical acumen and a passion for innovation.
+With a Master of Science (MSc) in Artificial Intelligence & Machine Learning currently pursing from the University of Portsmouth and Bachelors in Computer Science and Engineering and multiple industry certifications, I bring both deep technical acumen and a passion for innovation.
 I am excited about the opportunity to apply my skills and experience to drive impactful solutions.

 I welcome the opportunity to discuss how my background aligns with your team’s objectives.
 Please feel free to contact me at your convenience.